Darkroom (band)

 Darkroom is a British electronic music project created by Andrew "Os" Ostler (synthesizers, loops, processing and bass clarinet) and Michael Bearpark (guitars, bass guitar and loops).
-Other contributors to the project have been Tim Bowness (voice and voiceloops) and Peter Chilvers (space bass).
+Other contributors to the project have been Tim Bowness (voice and voice loops) and Peter Chilvers (space bass).

 The project performs live in the UK and has released several albums, mainly available via the independent record label Burning Shed.

 History

 Darkroom originally formed in 1996 under the name Collective.
 The project featured three musicians who had been working together since the early 1990s: synthesizer player Andrew "Os" Ostler, guitarist Michael Bearpark and vocalist Tim Bowness (the latter being the singer for No-Man, an art-pop band who had by then released six albums on One Little Indian Records, 3rd Stone Ltd. and Voiceprint).
 Collective was formed in order to provide a live soundtrack at the Nevers Film Festival in France, working via extensive looping of synthesizers, electric guitar and abstract vocals.

 The project self-released the limited-edition Soundtracks album in 1997, following which there was a name change to Darkroom and an ill-fated performance slot at the Wise Crone Cafe tent at the 1997 Glastonbury festival.
 In 1998 Darkroom released the Carpetworld EP on the Halloween Society imprint of 3rd Stone Ltd. The EP was followed in the same year by the Darkroom debut album Daylight, which featured most of the tracks from Soundtracks.

 In 1999, Darkroom released their second album Seethrough on the peoplesound.com label (it was later reissued in 2003).
 In contrast to the more free-form approach of Daylight, Seethrough featured a number of pieces with semi-sung, semi-spoken lyrics.
 During this period Darkroom played two gigs in Cambridge and also performed at Richard Sanderson's London improv music night The Clubroom.
 In 2000, Bearpark and Bowness played without Ostler at the Scala, London, providing accompaniment for the Roswell alien autopsy film.

 Shifting their base of operation to Bowness' own Burning Shed label, Darkroom released three albums in the "Fallout" series between 2001 and 2002.
 These albums drew predominantly on live recordings and returned to the free-form looping material of Daylight.
 Fallout 1 was based around trio performance recordings from London and Cambridge in 1999 and 2000, while Fallout 2 featured live duo recordings from Os and Bearpark, and Fallout 3 subjected further live trio recordings to studio post-production.
 A further recording from the period, Freefall, was released in 2002 as a free download.
 Bowness only featured on Fallout 1 and Fallout 3, and future Darkroom activity would be centered around the duo of Ostler and Bearpark.